Benchmark 2 – Partnership Agreement

 B. Waives any objection it might have to jurisdiction or venue of such forums or that the forum is inconvenient; and

-C. Agrees not to bring any such action in any other jurisdiction or venue to which either party might be entitled by domicile or otherwise.
+C. Agrees not to bring any such action in any other jurisdiction or venue to which either Party might be entitled by domicile or otherwise.

-11. Miscellaneous Provisions:
+12. Miscellaneous Provisions:

-Dallas County Community College District
+Dallas College

 1601 South Lamar Street